-Remington Row is a catalyst.
-It is one part of a larger plan to re-imagine one of Baltimore’s great neighborhoods.
-Its developer, Seawall, has been actively rebuilding the community for years.
+Remington Row isn’t a catalyst for the neighborhood as much as it is an extension of the community’s spirit.
+This is one part of a larger plan to invigorate and invest in one of Baltimore’s great neighborhoods.
+Its developer, Seawall, has been active in creating new developments and economic opportunities with the community for years.
 Renovated rowhomes, adaptive reuse for teacher housing, creative restaurants, coffee shops and bars, a local theater troupe’s new home, and most recently R.House.
 Located one block from Remington Row, R.House is a 20,000 sf urban marketplace featuring multiple food vendors under one roof.

-Remington Row will become the center of this activity.
-Its mix of uses activates the street and welcomes the community.
+Remington Row is at the center of this activity.
+Its mix of uses elevates foot-traffic on the street and welcomes the community.
 A 30’ deep sidewalk the length of Remington Avenue has been creatively transformed into a series of outdoor spaces.
 Lush landscape, seating, specialty lighting, wood accents and a continuous canopy transform this sidewalk into Remington’s Living Room.

 Innovation in the apartment leasing process was achieved through the use of virtual reality goggles.
 This approach proved to be an effective and unique approach to show perspective tenants what units would look like at very low cost.
 This use of technology allowed potential residents to see various units and how they would look furnished–well before there was even drywall up.
 Potential residents didn’t even have to set foot on the construction site; they could simply slip on the VR goggles and swipe through the various unit types.

 The concept design led to the full design and construction of 2700 Remington which opened in July 2016.
+Remington Row was certified LEED Silver on 1/6/2017.
 In October, 2700 Remington was honored with a Wavemaker Award by ULI Baltimore for its impact on the surrounding neighborhood.